jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 1. `Windowing`: assigns input elements into a [fixed time window](https://beam.apache.org/documentation/programming-guide/#windowing) of 5 seconds with the following configuration.
     - Disallows Late data (`allowed_lateness=0`)
-2. `ComputeMetrics`: (1) groups by the input elements by key (*user ID*), (2) converts the input elements into a new custom type (`Track`) to use the key (user ID) for grouping, (3) calculates the speed of a user where the distance and duration are obtained based on their max/min values only (!), and, finally, (4) returns a metrics record, which is a tuple of user ID and speed.
+2. `ComputeMetrics`: (1) converts the input elements into a new custom type (`Track`) so that the key (user ID) becomes present for grouping, (2) calculates the speed of a user where the distance and duration are obtained based on their max/min values only (!), and, finally, (3) returns a metrics record, which is a tuple of user ID and speed.

 ```python
 # chapter2/sport_tracker_sql.py